Fisker1/leily/README.md

 # Leily - Real Estate Platform

 A modern, lightweight real estate platform built with React, TypeScript, and Supabase.
+The project is fully independent of any Lovable tooling or SDKs.

 ## 🏗️ Architecture